Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials: Inflation and PBH Production

-The scalar power spectrum $P_\zeta(k)$ is plotted in Fig. \ref{Pks} for our hybrid inflation model described by the scalar potential in Eq. \eqref{Vphi}.
-Here, we have employed the functions $K_g(\phi)$, $K_{q}(\phi)$ and $K_{s}(\phi)$, defined in Eqs. \eqref{kg}, \eqref{kq} and \eqref{ks}, to enhance the power spectrum.
-The top left, top right and middle left panels of Fig. \ref{Pks}, are plotted using the polynomial peak function $K_q (\phi)$ with $q=2$ for $p = 2/3$, $p = 1$ and $p=2$, respectively.
-The three curves correspond to the data points for NG (blue), TL (black) and ET (red) from Table \ref{tb2}.
-It is clear from these plots that the power spectra at CMB scales is well within the Planck bounds, while at shorter scales ($k > 10 \, \text{Mpc}^{-1}$) the $P_\zeta(k)$ peaks are of the order of $10^{-2}$ to produce PBHs.
+The results for scalar power spectrum $P_\zeta(k)$ are shown in Figs. \ref{fig:Pks_ks_kg} and \ref{fig:Pks_kq} for our hybrid inflation model described by the scalar potential in Eq. \eqref{Vphi}.
+The curves in Fig. \ref{fig:Pks_ks_kg} are generated using the Gaussian peak function $K_g(\phi)$ and step function $K_{s}(\phi)$, defined in Eqs. \eqref{kg} and \eqref{ks}.
+The curves in Fig. \ref{fig:Pks_kq} are generated using the polynomial peak function $K_{q}(\phi)$ (defined in Eq. \eqref{kq}) with $q=2$, for the models $p = 1$, $p = 2$ and $p=2/3$.
+The four peaks in each panel correspond to the parameter sets; NG, TL, ET and SE, listed in Table \ref{tb2}.

-The middle right, bottom left and bottom right panels in Fig. \ref{Pks} are plotted for $p = 2/3$, $p = 1$ and $p=2$, respectively using the Gaussian peak function $K_g (\phi)$ (black curves) and the step peak function $K_s (\phi)$ (blue curves).
-It can be seen that these curves lie at the border of $\mu$-distortion region as we calibrated the data points carefully in table \ref{tb3}.
+It can be seen that at large scales $(0.05 \, \text{Mpc}^{-1})$, the power spectrum is of the order of $\mathcal{O}(10^{-9})$, compatible with CMB constraints.
+At small scales ($k > 10^{2} \, \text{Mpc}^{-1}$) however, the power spectrum is enhanced to the order $\mathcal{O} (10^{-2})$, large enough to produce PBHs after the horizon re-entry as discussed in the next section.
+Moreover, the Gaussian and step functions generate broad power spectrum which appears extended and flat, whereas the polynomial function generates peaked and narrow power spectrum.
+The broad power spectrum has important implications for GWs induced by the curvature perturbations responsible for PBH formation, as discussed in Sec. \ref{sec_4}.
+Note that the models satisfy the constraints from CMB $\mu$-distortion, big bang nucleosynthesis (BBN) and pulsar timing array (PTA) observations, except for the parameter set SE for polynomial peak function.